CeoFred/bonpay-js/README.md

 Bonday is a software development kit that allows for ease of crypto payment integration on the web.
 Accept crypto payments using different payment methods available like NFT, ERC20 tokens, Native tokens and more.

 # Demo
-Check out this live demo on Binance Testnet <a href="https://bonpay-js.vercel.app/">here</a>.
+Check out this live demo on Goerli Testnet <a href="https://bonpay-js.vercel.app/">here</a>.
 ## Usage
 Currently, anyone can use bonpay SDK via a simple hyperlink integration on a new or existing web page.
 ### Installing